tylermorganwall/rayrender/README.md

 textures applied to rectangles.
 We first write the textures out to a temporary filename, and then read the image back in using the `png::readPNG()` function.
-We then pass this to the `image` argument in the Lambertian material, which applies it as a texture.
+We then pass this to the `image` argument in the diffuse material, which applies it as a texture.

 ``` r
 tempfileplot = tempfile()